djred2000/Arduino-Sketches/README.md

 # Arduino-Sketches
-These sketches are for controlling RGB Pixels using the FastLED library.
+These sketches are for controlling RGB Pixels and other devices using the Artnet or E1.31 protocols.